 As a young man with intense interests in mechanical and electrical projects, it only seems natural that I would find myself enjoying a career in data storage.
 After attaining a few degrees in education and having many a wide range of personal and professional experiences, in 1979 I found myself making plans with a group of fellow amateur radio enthusiasts to sell computer hardware.
 Under the leadership of John Thome of OSI, we became dealers for Ohio Scientific.
 This was back-in-the-days of an 8-bit operating system called CP/M that ran on 8-inch floppy drives.
 Ohio Scientific had incorporated 3 processors into computers so they could run 8080, 8085 and Z80.
 CP/M was state-of-art technology prior to DoS 16-bit systems.

 Our first sale was contingent upon us supplying software to run payroll services for 400 employees.
 No software was available, so we found programmers to work with us on developing this new software.
 In those days, this was a BIG DEAL.
 The sale & follow-up were completed successfully. .
 You may ask, “Why is this history of MWTSS of any importance?”.
-The TAKE AWAY (lesson/s learned) from this first sale was: Always listen to your customer, clarify their needs, define manageable objective; and then, find the appropriate resources if/when needed.
+The TAKE AWAY (lesson/s learned) from this first sale was: Always listen to your customer, clarify their needs, define manageable objective; then find the appropriate resources if/when needed.
 All the while, keeping in mind that your end goal is to meet or exceed your customer’s needs.

 Moving on, after earning post graduate degrees, I started to work for Control Data Corporation (CDC).
 I was assigned the task of running and/or managing a number Control Data Fair Break Learning Centers for adult learners, followed by supervising Control Data Institutes.
 We were at the forefront in the use of computers to manage the instructional process.
 These processes, paired with personal coaching, allowed the learners to complete the coursework and find employment after graduation.
 The TAKE AWAY from this experience was: Being able to determine what skills are necessary to reach your goal is personally rewarding.